 Welcome to my small corner of the web!
-I’m Jodie (also known as ‘Kit Jo Yuki’ when it comes to comics!), a fantasy artist from the south of England.
+I’m Kit, a fantasy artist from the south of England.
 The majority of my works are created entirely digitally with the help of a graphics tablet and Adobe Photoshop.
 While I prefer to paint colourful, fanciful pictures of ladies, my love of the natural world has recently opened my eyes to the joys of animal and landscape painting!

 I’ve been a fan of Japanese culture since my early teens, and have been fortunate enough to visit Japan and see the many wonders of this country.
 The manga style has greatly influenced my work, but I also draw inspiration from the Pre-Raphaelites and other master painters; my favourites being Tissot and Waterhouse, whose ladies are the pinnacle of beauty.
-I’ve also had my style described simply as ‘Disney’ (not sure if I agree…), but whatever floats your boat!
 One of the great joys of digital painting is the infinite range of colours available to artists… I use this to my advantage, creating works that (hopefully!) catch and hold your attention with their bright and attractive hues.

 ★ About my work ★